Courses

 Yearly Cycle: Varies.

 LCS 471.
-Friendship and Intimacy in the Age of Social Media.
+Sex, Love and Social Media.
 3 Credit Hours.

 Through an interdisciplinary lens (philosophy, literature, economic theory, gender and sexuality theory), this course critically examines the effects of social media and global capitalism on friendship and intimacy.
 It asks: what model of friendship is currently culturally dominant?
 Is friendship merely another commodity useful in augmenting one’s “human capital,” or do traditional models of friendship still have relevance?
 Given the important role social media play in movements for social justice, what new avenues for creative cooperation and intimacy become available through social media?
 We will seek answers to these questions through philosophical, literary, and historical analyses of friendship and intimacy, paying close attention to non-normative, one might say “queer” relationship practices through the ages.
 This is cross-listed with WGS 471.